Awesome (window manager)

-awesome is a dynamic window manager for the X Window System developed in the C and Lua programming languages.
-Lua is also used for configuring and extending the window manager.
-Its development began as a fork of dwm, though has differed considerably since.
-It aims to be extremely small and fast, yet extensively customizable.
-It makes it possible for the user to manage windows with the use of keyboard.
+awesome, formerly jdwm, is a dynamic window manager for the X Window System developed in the programming languages C and Lua.
+Lua is also used to configure and extend the system.
+Its development began as a fork of dwm, though has diverged largely since.
+It aims to be very small and fast, yet highly customizable.
+It enables managing windows via keyboard.

 The fork was initially nicknamed jdwm, where "jd" denoted the principal programmer's initials and dwm denoted the software project it was forked from.
-The first git repository for what was to become awesome was set up in September 2007. jdwm was renamed to awesome, named after the same phrase used by the How I Met Your Mother character Barney Stinson. awesome was officially announced on the dwm mailing list on September 20, 2007.
+The first git repository for what was to become awesome was set up in September 2007. jdwm was renamed to awesome, after the same phrase used by the How I Met Your Mother character Barney Stinson. awesome was officially announced on the dwm mailing list on September 20, 2007.

 Aim

 A window manager is probably one of the most used software in your day-to-day tasks, with your Web browser, mail reader and text editor.
 Power users and programmers have a big range of choice between several tools for these day-to-day tasks.
 Some are heavily extensible and configurable.

 awesome tries to complete these tools with what we miss: an extensible, highly configurable window manager.

 To achieve this goal, awesome has been designed as a framework window manager.
 It's extremely fast, small, dynamic and heavily extensible using the Lua programming language.

 awesome has emerged as a dwm fork featuring customization through external configuration files (see Configuration and customization below).
 Although highly extensible, the default setup of the window manager is deliberately simplified.
 In doing so, the author has created what he calls a framework window manager for users to expand and adapt to their own needs.